 With a limited service life at some point you will need to replace the battery inside your Sonicare toothbrush.

-Please leave a comment below if you have any questions, information or tips about spare parts for Philips Sonicare toothbrushes.
+Please leave a comment below if you have any questions, information or tips about spare parts or chargers for Philips Sonicare toothbrushes.